 Larry liked details.
 He was very involved in the nitty-gritty of our wedding in 1980.
 Not that our wedding was much of a production, as compared to new millennium weddings that require two years in advance bookings, save-the-date announcements, multi-gift-registries,and the support of websites like www.theknot.com.

 Even so, Larry added his share of touches to our day.

 - His idea: no limo.
 My dad drove me to the church which, after the "I do-s," freed up the bride and groom to drive off in our snazzy ‘78 Mazda RX-7.

 - His idea: a venue where we’d see golfers through the club's reception hall windows, as they putted out on the 18th green.

 - His idea: a post-party photo at that 18th hole – me holding the flagged pin as he tapped out!

-Interestingly, Ryan has very much involved himself in the details of his and Em’s big day too.
+Interestingly, my daughter's fiancé Ryan has very much involved himself in the details of his and Em’s big day too.
 He cares that the color scheme (including his tux) will blend with the season, that the size, shape, and arrangement of the tables will encourage convivial visiting and lots of dancing, that the buffet will sate the most hearty and most health-conscious diners.
 I think his physician’s assistant training now, along with his earlier EMT and firefighting training, contributes to him being so detail oriented.
 A PA must diagnose symptom by symptom; a firefighter must analyze the nature of the blaze.